QuantEcon/book-networks-public/_sources/ch_intro.md

 spec_rad(M)
 ```

-This function, along with functions for other important calculations from the text, are available in the quantecon_book_networks package.
-Source code for these functions can be seen [here](pkg_funcs).
+This function is available in the `quantecon_book_networks` package, along with
+several other functions for used repeatedly in the text.
+Source code for
+these functions can be seen [here](pkg_funcs).

 ```{code-cell}
 qbn_io.spec_rad(M)